- Triumeq PD

 - Concurrent administration of lamivudine or abacavir alone or in other combination antiretroviral dose forms;

-- Lactation: Breast feeding not recommended for HIV-infected patients;
+- Lactation: Breastfeeding not recommended for patients with HIV.

 Use Cautiously in:

-- Underlying cardiovascular disease, including history of hypertension, hyperlipidema, smoking history, or diabetes mellitus;
+- Underlying cardiovascular disease, including history of hypertension, hyperlipidemia, smoking history, or diabetes mellitus;

 Adverse Reactions/Side Effects